OXID-eSales/oxapi-documentation/consuming/Configurations.rst

         }
     }

-Activate Module
+Activate/Deactivate Module
 ---------------

-In order to activate a module by a given it pass module id as ``moduleId``, you will receive response as Bool value whether given module was activated or not.
+In order to de/activate a module by a given module id as ``moduleId``, you will receive response as Bool value if the module was de/activated.
+Otherwise you will receive an error message.

 .. code-block:: graphql
    :caption: call to ``activateModule`` query